newrelic/opentelemetry-collector-components/README.md

 ## Development

+Before writing any code, check the [development guides](./DEVELOPMENT.md) and open an issue with the corresponding information.
+For current components, you can check its maintainers in the [CODEOWNERS file](./.github/CODEOWNERS).

-[Nopreceiver](./receiver/nopreceiver/) is a "no operation" component of type receiver that can be used as helper package when starting a new component.
+[The nopreceiver](./receiver/nopreceiver/) is a "no operation" component of type receiver that can be used as helper package when starting a new component.

 ### Requirements